-According to benefit, the direct charge or cost of current infrastructure should be recovered on a 50% basis from the users of the facility, i.e. the tenant as well as the shipping lines.
-However, the Regulator proposes to spread the cost between all users across the port system in line with Government initiatives, especially Operation Phakisa as the Regulator agrees that currently the provision of infrastructure of this nature is rarely financially viable; it also represents a critical service required in a world class port system and, as such, should be carried across the port system by all users.
-Lessees of existing infrastructure, combined with shipping lines, should contribute the bulk of the infrastructure, with other port users, namely non-cargo working lessees, and cargo owners contribute to a lesser extent.
-This will be reviewed in light of operation Phakisa and future funding models that may impact the financial viability of these projects and may see projects funded by the private sector, funded in total by the lessees.
+All existing vessel repair infrastructure is allocated to the users that receive a direct benefit from the existence of a ship repair facility.
+The direct charge or cost is recovered on a 50% basis from the users of the facility, i.e. the tenant as well as the shipping lines.
+A proposal to spread the cost across all users across the port system may be entertained in line with the sections below on cross subsidisation where it may be argued that whilst the Regulator agrees that the provision of infrastructure of this nature rarely is financially viable, it also represents a critical service required in a world class port system and as such should be carried across the port system by all users.
+Lessees of such infrastructure, combined with shipping lines should therefore contribute the bulk of the infrastructure, with other port users, namely non-cargo working lessees and cargo owners contribute to a lesser extent.